bb-io/docs/src/content/docs/apps/Lark.mdx

 - **On user added to group** triggers when a user is added to a group
 - **On file edited** triggers when a file is edited in a Lark channel or directly to a user
 - **On new rows added** triggers when new rows are added to a spreadsheet
+- **On base table new rows added** triggers when new rows are added to a base table

 ## Feedback